 How is connecting a built-in dishwasher different from a freestanding one?

-A built-in unit must be secured in the niche with brackets, fitted with a decorative front panel, and the cabinet back panel needs a cutout for hoses.
-The actual connections (water, drain, power) are the same.
+A built-in model has to be fixed inside the niche with brackets, fitted with a decorative front panel, and the cabinet back panel needs a cutout for the hoses.
+The actual hookups (water, drain, power) stay the same.

 Can I connect a dishwasher if there is no drain nearby?

 Yes, the drain can be extended to the sink siphon.
-However, the hose length should not exceed the manufacturer’s recommendation (usually 2-3 metres).
+However, the hose length should stay within the manufacturer’s recommendation (usually 2-3 metres).

 Does the dishwasher need a dedicated socket?

-Yes, a dedicated earthed socket on a circuit rated at least 16A is recommended.
+Yes, a dedicated earthed socket on a circuit rated at least 16A is advised.
 Do not use an extension lead or adapter.

 What if the niche is slightly wider than the dishwasher?

-That is normal — gaps are taken up by mounting brackets and the decorative panel.
-The key thing is that the machine is firmly secured.
+That is normal — the gaps are covered by the mounting brackets and the decorative panel.
+What matters is that the machine is fixed firmly.

 Does the technician bring materials?

 Mounting hardware and standard consumables — yes.
-Tee valves, hose extensions, siphons — it depends on the situation.
-Best to check when booking.
+Tee valves, hose extensions, siphons — that depends on the situation.
+Best to confirm when booking.

 How long does the connection take?

 If everything is ready (niche, cutouts, outlets) — about 1 to 1.5 hours.
-If cabinet or plumbing modifications are needed — up to 3 hours.
+If cabinet or plumbing changes are needed — up to 3 hours.

 Can the dishwasher be moved to a different spot in the kitchen?